Jesse Smith (water polo): International career highlights

+2004-2020 Olympics

+Coached by Ratko Rudić, with Smith's participation, the U.S. mens's water polo team finished seventh at the 2004 Olympics in Athens.
+An important contributor in Athens, Smith scored nine goals though he was the team’s youngest player.
+Coached by his Pepperdine Coach Terry Schroeder, the U.S. Olympic men's water polo team was eighth at the 2012 Olympics in London, and tenth in the 2016 Olympics in Rio de Janeiro.
+At the 2020 Olympics in Tokyo, Smith was a part of the U.S. team that placed sixth in an improved finish.
+At the 2016 and 2020 Olympics, Smith was coached by U.S. Head Olympic Coach Dejan Udovičić.

+2008 Beijing Olympic silver medal

+In a career highpoint at the 2008 Summer Olympics, where he was coached by his former Pepperdine Coach Terry Schroder, Smith scored three goals and helped win a silver medal for the U.S.

 Professional

-Smith has played professionally for Greece's Ethnikos Piraeus, Olympiacos Piraeus, Egypt's Gezira, Turkey's Galatasaray, Italy's Savona and Montenegro's Jadran Herceg Novi.
+He has played professionally for Greece's Ethnikos Piraeus, Olympiacos Piraeus, Egypt's Gezira, Turkey's Galatasaray, Italy's Savona and Montenegro's Jadran Herceg Novi.

 Personal

 Smith was born in Kailua, Hawaii, on April 27, 1983.
 He lives in Thousand Oaks, California.
 He is 6 feet, 4 inches tall.

 Smith is married and has two sons, Brooks and Samuel.
-His father played water polo at Coronado High School.
-His brother played water polo at Stanford.
+From an athletic family of water polo enthusiasts, Smith's father played water polo at Coronado High School, and his brother played water polo for Stanford.